 UNCR: What type of COVID-19 related research are you doing?

 PC: In a true instance of serendipity, we discovered that a U.S. Environmental Protection Agency (EPA) research team working in the lab adjacent to ours was evaluating the effectiveness of various facemasks against environmental wood smoke.
 Using an exposure chamber filled with airborne particles, the investigators measured how many of those particles were able to penetrate each mask type to understand filtration efficiency.
-In a collaboration, we are currently testing the filtering efficiency of new, expired, and sterilized N95 respirators, non- certified but N95-labeled respirators, controlled air-purifying respirators, and surgical and procedural masks with ties and ear loops.
+In a collaboration, we have tested the filtering efficiency of new, expired, and sterilized N95 respirators, non- certified but N95-labeled respirators, controlled air-purifying respirators, and surgical and procedural masks with ties and ear loops.

-We have also begun working with the UNC Department of Biomedical Engineering to develop ways to improve masks with poor filtering efficiencies like surgical or procedural masks.
+We have also been working with the UNC Department of Biomedical Engineering to develop ways to improve masks with poor filtering efficiencies like surgical or procedural masks.
 Additionally, after seeing all of the DIY masks being shared on the internet, I decided to include some of the most popular designs to see which were the most effective.

 UNCR: What are some findings so far?